- 1 Bleeding Heart Overview

 Want to keep your plant large?
 No problem.
 If you’re growing in a container, you want enough space for the roots to continue growing.
 Repotting may occasionally be necessary.

 Select a container that’s 1-2″ wider than your existing pot.
 Prepare your preferred potting blend in advance.

 With care, remove your plant from its old pot.
 You can dust soil off the roots to check their size and confirm there’s no rot issues.
 Place the plant into its new soil at the same height it was planted before.

 Fill in the soil around the plant and water to moisten the soil completely.
 Then return your plant to its normal location!

 As the heat of the summer wears on, the flowers tend to yellow.
 This is just a sign it’s past its normal flowering season, so don’t panic!

 Once it’s completely yellowed or browned, that’s when it’s best to prune the plant.
 If you’re going to save seeds, you’ll need to wait until the seed pods have dried first.

 Aggressive pruning is best for these plants.
 Cut the foliage off 1-2″ above the ground once it’s completely yellowed or browned.
 If there’s any green foliage left, wait to prune it until later in the season.

 Yellowed leaves in the spring?
 Wilting plants?
-Here’s where we cover the problems you may face in growing your bleeding heart plants, and how to combat them.
+Here are the most common problems you’ll face and how to combat them.

 A bleeding heart plant begins to yellow once the summer heat ramps up.
 This is perfectly normal, as it’s a sign that it’s storing away energy for the winter.